HPAC/ELAPS/docs/Sampler.md

 The Sampler main loop reads `stdin` line by line.
 Thereby discarding anything following the comment character `#` and empty lines.
-The lines are tokenized (separated by white spaces) and treated according to the first token:  While special commands invoke Sampler functions (see below); all other lines are parsed as sampling calls.
+The lines are tokenized (separated by white spaces) and treated according to the first token:  While special commands invoke Sampler methods (see below); all other lines are parsed as sampling calls.

 Example: